Quantitative weak propagation of chaos for stable-driven McKean-Vlasov SDEs: Overview on the main results and comments

 \subsection{Backward Kolmogorov PDE on the space of measures}

-We can now focus on the study of the semigroup associated with \eqref{McKVSDE} acting on functions defined on $\PP$.
+We can now focus on the study of the semigroup associated with \eqref{McKVSDE}, acting on functions defined on $\PP$.
 Let us recall that $\beta \in (1,\alpha)$ is fixed.
-For a fixed function $\phi : \PP \to \R$, the action of the semigroup on $\phi$ is given by the map $U$ defined by where $[X^{t,\mu}_T]$ is the flow of \eqref{McKVSDE} where the terminal distribution is equal to $\mu$ and was defined in \eqref{notationX^mu}.
-We aim at studying the regularizing properties of the semigroup, i.e.\ the gain of regularity between $\phi$ and $U$ with respect to the measure variable.\\
+For a fixed function $\phi : \PP \to \R$, the action of the semigroup on $\phi$ is given by the map $U$ defined by where $[X^{t,\mu}_T]$ is the flow of marginal distributions of \eqref{McKVSDE}, where the initial distribution is equal to $\mu$ at time $t$ and was defined in \eqref{notationX^mu}.
+We aim at studying the regularizing properties of the semigroup, i.e.\ the gain of regularity between $\phi$ and $U$ with respect to the measure variable.
+This will be crucial to prove the propagation of chaos.
+The regularization of $\phi$ by a smooth flow of probability measures is presented in Proposition \ref{Prop_lin_der_along_flow_density}.\\

-We define the space of functions on which we make act the semigroup.
+We define the space of functions on which the semigroup acts.

 \begin{Def} Let us fix $\delta \in (0,1]$.
-The space $\CC^{\delta}(\PP)$ is defined as the set of continuous functions $\phi : \PP \rightarrow \R$ admitting a linear derivative such that there exists a positive constant $C$ such that for all $\mu \in \PP$, $v_1,v_2 \in \R^d$
+The space $\CC^{(1,\delta)}(\PP)$ is defined as the set of continuous functions $\phi : \PP \rightarrow \R$ admitting a linear derivative such that there exists a positive constant $C$ such that for all $\mu \in \PP$, $v_1,v_2 \in \R^d$

 \end{Def}